NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: Experiments

 \subsection{Ablation Study}

-To analyze the importance of structural encoding and attention-based readout function, we perform a series of ablation studies on the Aminer-CS dataset.
-The results are summarized in~\autoref{tab:as}.
+To analyze the effectiveness of structural encoding and attention-based readout function, we perform a series of ablation studies on all datasets.

 \textbf{Structural encoding}.
-In order to investigate the effectiveness of structural encoding, we compare our proposed \name to its variant without the structural encoding module.
-The experimental results show that the structural encoding can significantly improve the performance of \name, demonstrating the necessity of structural encoding for node-level task.
+We compare our proposed \name to its variant without the structural encoding module to measure the gain of structural encoding.
+The results are summarized in Table \ref{tab:ab-str}.
+We can observe that the gains of adding structural encoding vary in different datasets, since different graphs exhibit different topology structure.
+Therefore, the gain of structural encoding is sensitive to the structure of graphs.
+These results also indicate that introducing the structural encoding can improve the model performance for the node classification task.

 \textbf{Attention-based readout function}.
-We conduct a comparative experiment between the proposed attention-based readout function $\mathrm{Att.}$ (\autoref{eq:att_readout}) with previous readout functions: $\mathrm{Single}$ and $\mathrm{Sum}$.
-Similar to \cite{GraphTrans}, the function of $\mathrm{Single}$ utilizes the corresponding representation of the node itself as the final output to predict labels.
-And $\mathrm{Sum}$ can be regarded as aggregating all information of the neighbors equally.
-From~\autoref{tab:as}, we observe that $\mathrm{Att.}$ outperforms other readout functions, indicating the effectiveness of aggregating the information of neighbors in different hops adaptively.
+We conduct a comparative experiment between the proposed attention-based readout function $\mathrm{ATT.}$ (\autoref{eq:att_readout}) with previous readout functions, \ie, $\mathrm{SIN.}$ and $\mathrm{SUM.}$.
+The function of $\mathrm{SIN.}$ utilizes the corresponding representation of the node itself learned by the Transformer layer as the final output to predict labels.
+And $\mathrm{SUM.}$ can be regarded as aggregating all information of different hops equally.
+From~\autoref{fig:rd}, we observe that $\mathrm{ATT.}$ outperforms other readout functions on small-scale datasets, indicating that aggregating information from different neighborhoods adaptively is beneficial to learn more expressive node representations, further improving the model performance on node classification.
+Due to the page limitation, the results on large-scale datasets which exhibit similar observations are provided in Appendix \ref{as-rf-ls}.